GaeaStorm/Food-Detector/dataset/README.roboflow.txt

 Ingredient Detection - v6 2024-01-30 8:52am
 ==============================

-This dataset was exported via roboflow.com on June 1, 2025 at 8:28 AM GMT
+This dataset was exported via roboflow.com on January 30, 2024 at 3:25 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects